DONOR’S RIGHTS AND RESPONSIBILITIES

 - Your blood pressure is below 180 systolic (first number) and below 100 diastolic (second number) (180/100mmHg) and above 100 systolic (first number) and above 60 diastolic (second number) (100/60mmHg).

-- Your haemoglobin level is 12.5 g/dL or above.
+- Your haemoglobin level is 12.g for females and 13.g for males/dL or above.

 Our screening test ensures that your blood pressure and haemoglobin levels are within a safe range for you to donate.